Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 "Load".
 This component adds a third option to continue from the last save instead, if available.

+6. Remove Show/Hide toggles from Cheat Menu (PST:EE only)

+This component removes the Show/Hide toggle buttons from the cheat menu in PST:EE.
+The cheat menu will always be expanded, just like in the other games.

 D) *** Group: Key Bindings ***

 1. Update key bindings for priest and/or mage spells